jnsrnhld/fog-computing/README.md

 edge service will collect sensor data no matter if the cloud service is reachable.
 Usually, the edge service sends a [SensorDataBatch](common/src/main/java/com/fogcomputing/SensorDataBatch.java) every 15 seconds containing 15 [SensorData](common/src/main/java/com/fogcomputing/SensorData.java) data points.
-If the cloud service is not reachable, the amount of messages per batch will grow (up to infinity) until the cloud service is reachable again.
+If the cloud service is not reachable, the amount of messages per batch will grow in the buffer (until no memory is left).
+As soon as the cloud service is reachable again, the Edge Service will send multiple batches in a row until the buffer is empty.